This lemon drop drink recipe is a refreshing way to enjoy more water; and get us away from sodas with all their chemical-additives and sugar.

 Your LEMON DROP DRINK RECIPE's colour comes mainly from the pigment beta-carotene which your body can turn into vitamin A.

-Flavonoids are plant pigments that according to Wiki: "may modify allergens, viruses and carcinogens; and so may be biological "response modifiers."
-In vitro studies of flavonoids have displayed
+Flavonoids are plant pigments that according to Wikipedia may modify allergens, viruses and carcinogens; and so may be biological "response modifiers."
+In vitro studies of flavonoids have displayed these properties.

 They also reduce the permeability of the blood vessels; some drugs are made from them in the control of varicose veins and thrombosis (clot formation).

-Your lemon juice, freshly squeezed contains large amounts of vitamin C and also A,
+Your lemon juice, freshly-squeezed contains large amounts of vitamin C and also A; there are many of the B complex too.

 Orange Juice (OJ) and Lemon juice (LJ)

-More about the virtues of OJ from a carton and the real thing, orange juice facts.
+For more about the virtues of OJ from a carton and the real thing read this page orange juice facts.

 OJ actually is a junk food; and in my opinion is actually bad for you.
 It will give you an insulin rush; pre-diabetic stuff.

-Notice that lemon juice with its pulp has FOUR TIMES the amount of this extremely important anti-oxidant which helps prevent malignant tumours, namely the mineral Selenium.
+Notice that lemon juice with its pulp has FOUR TIMES the amount of an extremely important anti-oxidant which helps prevent malignant tumours; namely the mineral Selenium.

-It is bandied about that lemon-juice is an alkalising drink, despite the citric and many other acids; because the inorganic ash, calcium, magnesium and others is basic.
+It is bandied about that lemon-juice is an alkalising drink, despite the citric and many other acids.
+Because the inorganic ash is basic; calcium, magnesium and others.

 But orange-juice is acidic.